 Most of us have heard about pilates and tens of millions of people all around the world practice it on a regular basis.
-Although it has a great reputation and is recommend by doctors and health care professionals for helping people to recuperate from back pain and injuries, there is some confusion by many to what pilates really is.
+Although it has a great reputation and is recommend by doctors and health care professionals for helping people to recuperate from back pain and injuries, there is some confusion by many to what it really is.

-Most people think that pilates is merely some stretching involved along with some core strengthening.
+Most people think that it is merely some stretching involved along with some core strengthening.
 It is true that the core muscles are a vital element of pilates training, but the stretching part is not particularly correct because it is more to do with the flexibility and movement.
 However there is much more to it in reality.

 Joseph Pilates was very ill throughout his childhood, way back in the 1880’s.
 However, he was very single-minded and chose to conquer his problems by getting to grips with physical activities like gymnastics, martial arts, diving and bodybuilding.